Master of Business Administration (MBA)

 - Final term – Upon completion of course requirements, students can continue to register as a co-op student for one final term.

-The Department of Business evaluates transfer credits consistent with other sections in this catalog.
+The School of Management evaluates transfer credit consistent with other sections in this catalog.
 In addition, the department adheres to the following policies:

 - Transfer credits cannot be more than two years old.

 - Transfer credits must not have been used for a degree at another institution.

 - Transfer credit is only considered for courses with a grade of B or better.